CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - parentURI: URI of the document container where to look for its children.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### addMembers
 ```typescript
 addMembers( documentURI:string,  members:(Carbon.Pointer.Class | string)[],  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Add a member relation to every resources URI or Pointer provided in the document container specified.
+Add a member relation to every resource URI or Pointer provided in the document container specified.

 *Parameters*

 - documentURI: URI of the document container where the members will be added.
 - members: Array of URIs or Pointers to add as members.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### removeMembers
 ```typescript